elliotwoods/ofxRay/readme.md

 ## Note

-The current code in this repository is designed for openFrameworks 0.9.0 (which has different base classes).
-If you are looking for a version of ofxRay which is compatible with previous versions of openFrameworks, please check https://github.com/elliotwoods/ofxRay/tree/0.8.0 .
+The current code in this repository is designed for openFrameworks 0.10.0.
+If you are looking for a version of ofxRay which is compatible with previous versions of openFrameworks, please check [https://github.com/elliotwoods/ofxRay/tree/0.9.8](https://github.com/elliotwoods/ofxRay/tree/0.9.8) .

 ## Objects